Sample plan — this is an example, not a real client. Start your own →

 Short and honest.
 Fewer tools, higher confidence.

 The family-tech space is full of startups that die quietly.
 We verified every recommendation below is currently active, well-funded, and taking the care with family data that you'd want.
 Anything that didn't clear that bar got cut — even some popular apps.
-You'll see which ones and why in a footnote.
+You'll see which ones and why in the next section.

 This plan is a little shorter than you might expect.
 That's deliberate.
 Five sharp tools beat nine good-enough ones, especially when the person running them is already at capacity.